pishoyg/coptic/README.md

 ## `stats`

-- We collect extensive stats, and we force them using a pre-commit.
+- We collect extensive stats, and we remind you of them using a pre-commit.
 The primary targets of our statistics are:
   - The size of our code (represented by the number of lines of code).
 We also collect this stat for each subproject or pipeline step independently.
   - The number of data items we've collected for data collection tasks.